 and reads2

 shell variables.
-If typing those filenames manually, please note that FASTQ filenames have to be comma-separated.
+If typing those filenames manually instead, please note that FASTQ filenames have to be comma-separated.

 # Define filename pattern